 The main feature of the Puri Rath Yatra festival, which happens in July every year in Odisha, is the towering temple-shaped chariots that carry the three deities from the Jagannath Temple.
 The chariots are an architectural marvel.

-What's really fascinating is the detailed process by which the chariots are newly made every single year.
+What's really fascinating is the detailed process by which the chariots are newly made every year.
 It's a labor of love for around 200 carpenters, helpers, blacksmiths, tailors, and painters who work tirelessly according to a strict 58-day deadline.
 The craftsmen don't follow written instructions.
 Instead, all the knowledge is handed down from generation to generation.
 Only one family of carpenters has hereditary rights to the construction of the chariots.

 The process takes places in various stages, each coinciding with an auspicious festival on the Hindu calendar.
 Some of the main stages are as follows.

 Prior to the commencement of construction, the temple priests gather to perform a holy fire ritual.
 The priests, dressed in bright attire, sing and carry garlands that are delivered to the chief carpenters.
 The work on all three chariots begins and ends simultaneously.
 It starts with the wheels, resembling the large, round eyes of Lord Jagannath.
 A total of 42 wheels are required for the three chariots.
 The wheels are affixed to the principal axles on the last day of Chandan Yatra.
-Devotees come in droves to see it and pay homage.
+Devotees come in droves to pay homage.

 Great care and attention is given to the decoration of the chariots, highlighting the superb craftsmanship of the artisans of Odisha.
 The wood is carved with designs inspired by Odisha temple architecture.
 The frames and wheels of the chariots are also colorfully painted with traditional designs.
 The canopies of the chariots are covered in approximately 1,250 meters of intricately embroidered green, black, yellow, and red cloth.
 This dressing of the chariots is carried out by a team of tailors who make cushions for the gods to rest on as well.